 This unique multi-disciplinary educational opportunity emphasizes arts and visual literacy and is led by qualified teaching artists from the Hawai‘i State Foundation on Culture and the Arts (SFCA) Artistic Teaching Partners (ATP) roster.
 There is no cost to schools to participate in the program and funds for bus transportation are also provided.

-View the Art Bento Program Presentation PowerPoint PDF.
+View the Art Bento Program Presentation PDF.

 The Art Bento Program uses the Hawai’i State Museum (HiSAM) as an active learning laboratory for students in grades 2-6 Oʻahu public and public charter schools.
+The museum is operated by the Hawaiʻi State Foundation on Culture and the Arts as a part of the SFCA’s Art in Public Places Program.

 The program theme is “Responding to Art.”
 Works of art on display in the museum galleries are used as a catalyst for inquiry-based student learning in literacy, visual and performing arts.
 These artworks are part of the SFCA’s Art in Public Places Collection.